leocadiotine/Dvorany/README.md

 This was also only possible thanks to [felis](https://github.com/felis)' great work on creating a [library for Circuits@Home USB shield](https://github.com/felis/USB_Host_Shield/).

+##What next?
+Dvorany deserves a pretty enclosure, but unfortunately I don't have the skills to make a 3D model and print using a 3D printer.
+If you want to contribute, please get in touch!

 ##Suggestions?
 Comments?
 Pull requests are always welcome.
 So are donations :)